mstammam/capstone-devops/README.md

 ## Project Overview

- In this project, I run through the following topics in order to complete the project.
+ In this project, I used rolling deployment and I run through the following topics in order to complete the project.

 1)	Working in AWS
 2)	Using Jenkins to implement Continuous Integration and Continuous Deployment